-Alex Mason spent his whole working life in the sugar beet industry, starting in Scotland and finishing in Cantley in Norfolk.
+Alex spent his whole working life in the sugar beet industry, starting in Scotland and finishing in Cantley in Norfolk.
 He was employed in many factories from Shropshire to Iran and has seen a big change in working conditions and practices.

 I grew up on a farm in Fife, in Scotland and we were always quite close the sugar beet industry as my father was a sugar beet grower.